benjineering/sound-io/README.md

 ### TODO

-- move module methods to applicable files and remove module requires
 - implement record example
 - add examples to Rakefile
 - check libsoundio version on install and in specs